foodora/kong-plugin-jwt-crafter/README.md

 This plugin adds the possibility to generate a JWT token within Kong itself, eliminating the need for a upstream service doing the token generation.

 The JWT plugin included in Kong has two main features: storing JWT secrets per consumer and verifying tokens when proxying to upstream services.
-It is missing the capability to generate a token based on succesful authentication.
+It is missing the capability to generate a token based on successful authentication.

 This plugin needs two other plugins to work:
- - the JWT plugin itself, it uses it to fetch the JWT credential where the signing secret is stored
+ - the JWT plugin itself, it uses it to fetch the JWT credential where the consumer's signing secret is stored
- - any authentication plugin (e.g. Basic Auth, JWT, OAuth2), a consumer must be authenticated to generate a token
+ - any authentication plugin (e.g. Basic authentication, JWT, OAuth2); a consumer must be authenticated to generate a token

+It also uses the ACL plugin and embeds all the consumer ACLs inside the token claims section.
+Upstream services can then decode the token and use the ACLs from the token to authorize users within app code.

 ## Example